-There seems to be lack of awareness among loan applicants on how important it is to check their credit scores before taking personal loans.
+There seems to be a lack of awareness among loan applicants on how important it is to check their credit scores before taking personal loans.
 Credit scores determine the interest rates of your loan application.
-Good credit ratings lead to lower interest rates, while poor credit ratings lead to high interest rates.
+Good credit ratings lead to lower interest rates, while poor credit ratings lead to high-interest rates.

-Credit scores also affect the bank’s approval to your loan application, as they are able to trace your punctuality in paying bills and equated monthly installments (EMIs).
-According to CTOS’ general guideline, a good credit score is 697 and above, based on the three-digit system.
+Credit scores also affect the bank’s approval of your loan application, as they are able to trace your punctuality in paying bills and equated monthly installments (EMIs).
+According to CTOS’s general guideline, a good credit score is 697 and above, based on the three-digit system.
 Vice versa, you can improve a low credit score by solving the outstanding debts before applying for a personal loan.

-In every page of the agreement, they will ask for your signatures as the proof of your acknowledgement and acceptance to the terms.
-So when there is a binding contract between you and the other parties, you have to read the fine-print very carefully.
+On every page of the agreement, they will ask for your signatures as proof of your acknowledgment and acceptance to the terms.
+So when there is a binding contract between you and the other parties, you have to read the fine print very carefully.
 No excuse.

 Thus, filling out the details with complete honesty is a must, and be as precise as possible.